1ssb/mangroves/README.md

 # Mangrove

-## A data structure for multiple key types and keys that index underlying data variables or structures.

 ### Phase 1: Create a data structure that can input multiple keys of several types which must have the same cardinality.
 (Complete)

 ## Mangrove - A Custom Data Structure